normanzhao/React-Components/README.md

 # React-Components

-React-Bootstrap and MomentJS is required to use these components.
+React-Bootstrap and MomentJS are required to use these components.